-Not long ago I was at Scioto Hills Camp for an evening chapel service.
-When I left the ARC, it was dark, and so as I headed through the woods, I was walking in the dark.
+Not long ago I was at Scioto Hills Camp for the men's retreat.
+When I left the ARC after the Friday evening chapel, it was late, and so as I headed through the woods, I was walking in the dark.
 You've been there.
 If you're going to stop walking in darkness, you need light, right?

 What does a person need that's been walking in the darkness of sin?
-If he's going to come out of the dark, he needs light, and that's what Jesus gives, the light of life.
-The "light of life" can mean a couple of things, one the light that comes from life, or two, the light that gives life, or probably it means both.4
+If he's going to come out of the dark, he needs light, and that's what Jesus gives.
+The light of life.
+The "light of life" can mean the light that comes from life, or the light that gives life, or probably it means both.